-Bullying (including cyber bullying): Bullying is unwanted, aggressive behaviour among school aged children that involves a real or perceived power imbalance.
+Bullying (including cyber bullying, prejudice based and discriminatory bullying): Bullying is unwanted, aggressive behaviour among school aged children that involves a real or perceived power imbalance.
 The behaviour is repeated, or has the potential to be repeated, over time.
 Both children who are bullied and who bully others may have serious, lasting problems.
 In order to be considered bullying, the behaviour must be aggressive and include: